opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     :param newImageSize: New image resolution after rectification.
 The same size should be passed to  :ocv:func:`initUndistortRectifyMap` (see the  ``stereo_calib.cpp``  sample in OpenCV samples directory).
 When (0,0) is passed (default), it is set to the original  ``imageSize`` .
 Setting it to larger value can help you preserve details in the original image, especially when there is a big radial distortion.

+    :param roi1:

-    :param roi1, roi2: Optional output rectangles inside the rectified images where all the pixels are valid.
+    :param roi2: Optional output rectangles inside the rectified images where all the pixels are valid.
 If  ``alpha=0`` , the ROIs cover the whole images.
 Otherwise, they are likely to be smaller (see the picture below).

 The function computes the rotation matrices for each camera that (virtually) make both camera image planes the same plane.
 Consequently, this makes all the epipolar lines parallel and thus simplifies the dense stereo correspondence problem.
 The function takes the matrices computed by
 :ocv:func:`stereoCalibrate` as input.
 As output, it provides two rotation matrices and also two projection matrices in the new coordinates.
 The function distinguishes the following two cases: